Equivalent Linear Mappings of Large Language Models

 \subsubsection{Activation functions}

-While \citet{mohan2019robust} relied on $ReLU$ activation functions, which do not require any changes to achieve local linearity, Llama 3.2 uses $SwiGLU$ \citep{shazeer2020glu}, Gemma 3 uses approximate $GELU$ \citep{hendrycks2016gaussian} and Qwen 3 uses $Swish$ for activation functions.
-Fortunately, there is a linear $\vect{x}$ term in each of these, and the gradients can be cloned and detached from the nonlinear terms.
-This manipulation produces a locally linear $SwiGLU$ layer with respect to the input $\vect{x}$.
-Below, $Swish(\vect{x}) = \vect{x}\cdot sigmoid(\vect{x})$ and $\otimes$ is element-wise multiplication.
+While \citet{mohan2019robust} relied on $ReLU$ activation functions, which do not require any changes to achieve linearity, Llama 3.2 3B uses SwiGLU \citep{shazeer2020glu}, Gemma 3 uses approximate GELU \citep{hendrycks2016gaussian} and Qwen 3 uses Swish for activation functions.
+There is a linear $\vect{x}$ term in each of these, and the gradients can be cloned and detached from the nonlinear terms.
+This manipulation produces a pointwise linear Swish layer with respect to the input $\vect{x}$.

-Detaching the gradient from the $Swish$ output thus allows for a locally linear form of $SwiGLU$ at inference.
-A similar procedure may be carried out for $GELU$ with Gemma 3 (see supplement).
+Detaching the gradient from the Swish output thus allows for a pointwise linear form of Swish at inference.
+A similar procedure may be carried out for SwiGLU with Llama 3 and GELU with Gemma 3 (see supplement, eq. \ref{eq:gelu0}).